clareliguori/run-model-context-protocol-servers-with-aws-lambda/DEVELOP.md

 deploying example MCP servers in Lambda functions, and using an example chatbot client to communicate with those Lambda-based MCP servers.

-The example chatbot client will communicate with five servers:
+The example chatbot client will communicate with seven servers:

 1. a Lambda function-based **time** MCP server (Python).
 Ask questions like "What is the current time?".
 2. a Lambda function-based **mcpdoc** MCP server (Python).
 Ask questions like "What documentation sources do you have access to?".
+3. a Lambda function-based **dad-jokes** MCP server (Python).
+Ask questions like "Tell me a good dad joke."
-3. a Lambda function-based **weather-alerts** MCP server (Typescript).
+4. a Lambda function-based **weather-alerts** MCP server (Typescript).
 Ask questions like "Are there any weather alerts right now?".
-4. a Lambda function-based **cat-facts** MCP server (Typescript).
+5. a Lambda function-based **cat-facts** MCP server (Typescript).
 Ask questions like "Tell me something about cats".
-5. a Lambda function-based **dog-facts** MCP server (Typescript).
+6. a Lambda function-based **dog-facts** MCP server (Typescript).
 Ask questions like "Tell me something about dogs".
-6. a [local **fetch** MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/fetch).
+7. a [local **fetch** MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/fetch).
 Ask questions like "Who is Tom Cruise?".

 ### Setup